Book Review

 Book review: If in Doubt Wash Your Hair

-I’m so used to studying heavy going mental health books that reading entrepreneur Anya Hindmarch’s, If in Doubt Wash Your Hair, was like a mini break for the mind.
+I’m so used to reading heavy-going mental health books that If in Doubt Wash Your Hair, by entrepreneur Anya Hindmarch was like a mini break for the mind.
 There’s no trauma, grief or suicide here, just Anya’s common sense advice on how to live a more fulfilling life.
-From the chic front cover (sunny … Read more
+From the chic front cover (sunny yellow, … Read more

 Book review: Stronger by Poorna Bell